aj-stein-nist/aj-stein-nist/README.md

 ## Work

-Most of what I currently do is around cyber-security data modeling, particularly for [OSCAL](https://pages.nist.gov/OSCAL/about/).
-I encourage you to check it out.
+Most of what I currently do is around cyber-security data modeling.

 ## Study

+- Measuring security practices in organizations across industry
+- Increasing transparency of shared data to helps trust software and hardware's safety and security claims
+- Distributed ledger technologies
 - Language and parser design
-- Blockchain technologies
-- A variety of other things.

 I am doing something new and [learn in public](https://www.swyx.io/learn-in-public/).
 Feel free to look at [`notebook`, my research repo](https://github.com/aj-stein-nist/notebook/blob/master/README.md) to read and learn more.
 Hold me accountable, open issues there if things are unclear, confusing, or you have ideas for related topics worth learning. :-)